hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

   - HPE GreenLake for Private Cloud Enterprise
   - HPE GreenLake for Private Cloud Enterprise Containers
 ---
+### Prerequisites

+Before starting, make sure you meet the following requirements:

+<style> li { font-size: 100%; line-height: 23px; max-width: none; } </style>

+* A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
+* The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster

 H﻿ere is the terraform config file.
 Apart from using the HPE GreenLake _hpegl_ provider, it also uses the _helm_ provider from Hashicorp to deploy both Prometheus and Grafana to the K8s cluster.

 ```markdown